nsursock/algot-movie-front/README.md

 - Sorting: It would have been easy to include some sorting based on the columns but it wasn't asked by the requirements.
 By default, movies are sorted by rating (descending).
 That way you know the best movies right away.
+- Pagination: The website is slow because there's no pagination and it results in an excessive DOM size (~8000 elements).
+Adding pagination is easy and if I had the time, I would have done it.

 # Available Scripts